 Aggressive firms have already adapted to measuring attitude changes, such as consideration and preferences, behavior changes as measured by conversions, web traffic, and leads.

 Research has also come a long way.
-It used to be very difficult to compile a useful list as a lot of time was consumed in libraries in research.
+But it used to be very difficult to compile a useful list as a lot of time was consumed in libraries in research.
 Today, many PR firms have numerous options at their fingertips.
 From Google which acts as open-source software for web applications, to other media database sites that one can pay to access information on journalists and publications, there is no shortage of information today.
 You can also convert the ASPX file to PDF using open source software so that you get quality information from your clients.

 6. Crisis control

 Gone are days when firms had plenty of time to plan and respond to a crisis that affected them.
-Today, a crisis has to be handled swiftly and timely.
+Today, a crisis has to handled swiftly and timely.
 Information spread fast hence curbing it down to mitigate damage is crucial.
 Fortunately, advancement in technology has made it possible for tools that can monitor and regulate social media and to respond in real-time to any issues that arise.

 While advancement in technology is highly praised and beneficial to PR firms, not everyone is excited by the changes.
 Most firms have found themselves at the receiving ends as it is easy to use social media to attack organizations hence tarnishing their image.
 The downsides are many but with proper tools, they can all be handled.